-Today’s styles for preteens can make us scratch our heads and wonder what ever happened to modesty?
+Today’s styles for preteens can make us scratch our heads and wonder what happened to modesty?
 But is it our job to call out or to tolerate immodesty?

 As you enter your fifth-grade classroom, you notice several kids gathered around Kate, a popular student, in the back of the room.
 As you approach the group, you hear the following conversation: